Learn how Hasanah works.

 10 pages

-Pages explaining pause, skip, cancellation, timing, fees, tips, and transaction rules.
+Pages explaining pause, skip, cancellation, timing, optional tips, and transaction rules.

 Can I pause donations anytime?